Selecting the right chair for you is the first step in setting up your workstation.

 - The first step is to adjust the height of your chair so that your elbows are level with the desk surface.
 This gives you forearm support and relaxed shoulders when you’re using the keyboard and mouse.

-- Use a footrest if need one to put your feet flat on the floor.
+- Use a footrest if you are unable to place your feet flat on the floor.

 - Adjust the height of your backrest so that the lumbar support fits into the curve of your lower back.